Jamie-Buick/OOSD-Assignment/README.md

 - The output file will be created and available in the specified location.

 ## Notes
-Arrays mainly used for this assignment to avoid the use of array lists.
+This project follows the single responsibility principle, I had to refactor the TextFileProcessor and EncoderDecoder classes because the original design violated SRP.
+Instead of passing a full array to the encoder/decoder I was passing single words.
+This significantly reduced the speed of the application and violated the SRP as I had to process the encodings/ decodings in two classes.
+Arrays are used for this assignment to avoid the use of array lists.
 This required a lot of array indexing when encoding and decoding.
 This required dynamic arrays, as seen in Student Manager to be created to ensure efficient memory usage.